WATCH THIS VIDEO TO LEARN ABOUT OUR PRACTICE AND HOW WE CAN HELP YOU

 Danahy & Murray, P.A. is an insurance law firm that specifically handles a wide range of insurance-related disputes in Florida and can provide you with legal assistance to help you make a full recovery.

-When a storm, such as a hurricane, causes damage and resulting emotional and financial loss, insurance companies are expected to fulfill their promise and compensate their policyholders for their losses in a timely manner.
-By undervaluing, underpaying, and delaying claims, the stress of damage can be multiplied.
+When a storm, such as a hurricane, causes damage and financial loss, insurance companies are expected to fulfill their promise and compensate their policyholders for their losses in a timely manner.
+By undervaluing, underpaying, and delaying claims, the stress of storm damage can be multiplied.

-The following is conduct by an insurance company which justifies our involvement:
+The following conduct by an insurance company justifies our involvement:

 - False statements to the insured